elixir-cloud-aai/web-components/readme.md

 # GA4GH Web Components

 GA4GH Web components are the reusable custom elements that can be utilized in your web apps & web pages independently irrespective of what framework/library you are using to build the frontend.
-These components will mainly serve the [Elixir Cloud & AII ](https://github.com/elixir-cloud-aai/) for managing their services.
+These components will mainly serve the [Elixir Cloud & AII](https://github.com/elixir-cloud-aai/) for managing their services.

 ## Contributing

 This project is a community effort and lives off your contributions, be it in the form of bug reports, feature requests, discussions, or fixes and other code changes.
-Please refer to our organization's [contribution guidelines][elixir-cloud-contributing] if you are interested in contributing.
+Please refer to our organization's [contribution guidelines](https://github.com/elixir-cloud-aai/elixir-cloud-aai/blob/dev/CONTRIBUTING.md) if you are interested in contributing.
-Please mind the [code of conduct][elixir-cloud-coc] for all interactions with the community.
+Please mind the [code of conduct](https://github.com/elixir-cloud-aai/elixir-cloud-aai/blob/dev/CODE_OF_CONDUCT.md) for all interactions with the community.

 ## Versioning